-If you are encountering some problems with your PC, we'd like to determine if Windows 10 has identified any errors related to these issues.
-We can do this through the Windows 10 reliability report.
-To access this report, please search up in the Windows 10 Search Bar, “View Reliability Report”.
+In the event you are encountering issues with your PC, we'd like to determine if Windows has identified any errors related to these issues.
+This can be done either through checking the Reliability Monitor within Windows or through checking for Memory Dump (DMP) files.